abustamam/reflections/lesson_3_reflections.md

 You could use Google Drive, or even just email files back and forth between collaborators.

 That would be difficult because there would be no "merging," just one master copy.

+## When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have? ##

+If I wanted to try out an experimental feature, I would use a new branch to break the code and play around with the code and see what everything does.
+That way if anything does end up breaking, the master branch isn't affected.

+The benefits to making a new branch is that you can have essentially two "versions" of the same code, one being in "beta," and the other being the stable release.

+But then you can get too branch-happy and have too many branches to manage.